tyaSHEN/APmig/README.md

 This is a repository for our paper in [*Migration Studies*](https://academic.oup.com/migration).
 The paper estimates annual flows of international migration amongst 53 populations in the Asia-Pacific region and four macro world regions from 2000 to 2019 using a generation-distribution framework.

 The estimated flows are in the "output" folder.
+Column names are as follows:
 ```
  year: year of flow
  o_name: country or region of origin